EmbroidePy/pyembroidery/README.md

 ### Tie On / Tie Off Contingency

-While there's only NONE, and THREE_SMALL for contingencies currently, both the tie-on and tie-off contingencies are setup to be forward compatabile with other future potential tie-on and tie-off methods.
+While there's only NONE, and THREE_SMALL for contingencies currently, both the tie-on and tie-off contingencies are setup to be forward compatible with other future potential tie-on and tie-off methods.

 ### Units